jnunyez/synchronization/README.md

 - The Telecom Boundary Clock (T-BC) combines both slave and master functions.
 At the slave side, it receives PTP packets from, e.g., one or more master clocks, terminates the PTP, and recovers clock from the best master clock, using Best Master Clock Algorithm (BMCA).
 At master side, new PTP sessions are created based on the timing information of the boundary clock.
 Information in PTP is passed to the next boundary or slave clock in the chain.

 T-BC, T-TSC, and T-GM functionality can be implemented using specific NICs with time synchronization support.
-[Silicom Timing Synchronization (STS) NICs][2] contain Intel E810 NIC controllers and phase-locked loop (PLL)-based clocks, combined with an oscillator of high accuracy to comply with both PTP and SyncE to target O-RAN synchronization requirements in 5G systems.
+[Silicom Timing Synchronization (STS) NICs][2] contain Intel E810 NIC (also known as Columbiaville) controllers and phase-locked loop (PLL)-based clocks, combined with an oscillator of high accuracy to comply with both PTP and SyncE to target O-RAN synchronization requirements in 5G systems.

 ## Pre-requisites <a name="pre-requisites"></a>